 Whether you are earning a six-figure salary or simply making enough to live life on your terms, you and your partner should celebrate your financial success.
 Lifting the financial burden of not earning enough can, at times, help a relationship because you aren’t stressing over money anymore.

-Remember to be proud but not obnoxious about being the breadwinner of the family.
+Remember to be proud about being the breadwinner of the family but don't allow it to cause conflict.
 Don’t dictate every penny spent and treat your spouse how you would want to be treated if the roles were reversed.
 Be sure to communicate with your spouse about their feelings and both of your financial goals and decisions.

 Try your best to navigate jealousy by encouraging communication and assessing any deeper issues.
 Even though you are the breadwinner, you should work as a team with your financial goals and household responsibilities.
 You can have a healthy relationship and be a successful female breadwinner!